wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Properties.md

 The name of the property is declared using the `name` attribute.
 It is recommended to use camelCase when naming properties.
 There are restrictions on names for properties and other identifiers — see [Identifiers](#Identifiers) for more details.

-## Type system
+## Type checking

 Properties may have a declared type.
-Only [primitive types](#Primitives) may be specified.
+Only [primitive types](#Primitives) and OOML classes may be specified.
 The default value must match the declared type.
 If there is no declared type, the value can be of any primitive type.
 To declare a type, use the `type` attribute:

 ```html
 <ooml-property name="myProp" type="natural">1</ooml-property>
 ```

 A union type can be declared, by listing the subtypes separated with a bar.
-Subtypes can also only be [primitive types](#Primitives).
+Subtypes can only be [primitive types](#Primitives).
 Union types ensure that the value must be one of the subtypes.
-There is no limit to the amount of subtypes, but there cannot be duplicates.
+There is no limit to the amount of subtypes, but there cannot be duplicates or overlaps.

 This property's value can be a `natural`, `boolean` or `string`: